 Most redwood sold is heartwood and sapwood grade.
 Each type comes in several grades, from a fine finish appearance to a rougher, less attractive finish.
 Heartwood contains natural barriers to termites and decay and is suited for applications that come into contact with the ground.
 Sapwood contains cream-colored streaks.
 It should not be used in contact with the ground.
 Architectural redwood is the strongest redwood.
 It is normally kiln-dried and used for structural and finish applications.
 Garden redwood comprises lower grades that are not kiln-dried and are commonly used for decks, fences, and other outdoor garden uses.

 Southern pine has high strength, resistance to wear, and holds fasteners well.
 It is often used in homes and other structures.
-Descriptions for this type of wood range from one through four.
+The characteristics of this type of wood range from one through four.

 Treated lumber undergoes a process to resist weather, termites, and fungus.
 The treatment involves chemical preservatives forced deep into the cells in the wood under pressure.
-Wood used for decks and other outdoor consumer use is generally treated with an inorganic chemical.
+The wood is used for decks and for various other outdoor consumer use is generally treated with an inorganic chemical.
 In 2004, the EPA outlawed the use of arsenic as a method of treating wood.
 ACQ and copper azole are the current popular chemicals used.

 This lumber is 1-inch thick and of varying widths and lengths.
 Most consumer inventories range from 1 x 1-inch to 1 x 12-inch, up to 12' long.
 From 1 x 1 to 1 x 6, increments increase by one inch.
 Then, lengths increase in 2" increments from 1 x 8 to 1 x 10 and 1 x 12.
 Most consumer sales will be in 4 and 6-foot lengths.
 No. 4-grade pine is commonly called “garage shelving.”
 Many people use it for basements and garages where looks are not important.